frankschae/academic-kickstart/content/post/GSoC2020-high-weak-order-solvers-SDE-adjoints/index.md

 # True
 ```

-With respect to the adjoint sensitivity methods, we are looking forward to
+With respect to the adjoint sensitivity methods, we are planning to

-* finishing the current backsolve adjoint version,
+* finish the current backsolve adjoint version,
-* allowing for computing the gradients of non-commuting SDEs,
+* allow for computing the gradients of non-commuting SDEs,
-* implementing also an interpolation adjoint version,
+* implement also an interpolation adjoint version,
-* benchmarking it with respect to AD approaches
+* benchmark it with respect to AD approaches

 in the upcoming weeks.
 For more information, the interested reader might take a look at the open [issues](https://github.com/SciML/DiffEqSensitivity.jl/issues) in the DiffEqSensitivity package.